RigsOfRods/docs.rigsofrods.org/terrain-creation/editing-terrain-objects.md

 ![3](/images/adding-terrain-object3.png)

-To precisely place your object, you can use the built-in "terrain/object editor" that is included with 0.4.7.0.
+To precisely place your object, you can use the built-in "terrain/object editor" that is included with 0.4.7.0+.
 I'll explain how to use it below.

 # Moving objects

-Note: The editor cannot move roads/Paged Geometry trees/grass.
+**Note: The editor cannot move roads/Paged Geometry trees/grass.**

-First, make sure you have the correct `input.map` line needed to open the editor.
-Open the `input.map` (Located in `/config/input.map`) and search for this line:

-`COMMON_TOGGLE_TERRAIN_EDITOR   Keyboard             EXPL+CTRL+Y`
+First, make sure you're running RoR version 0.4.7.0 or newer.

-If you don't have this line, add it and save the file.
-Now open Rigs of Rods and load the map.
-When you press `CTRL+Y` (while not in a vehicle), a notification box should appear at the top right of the screen:
+Next, load the terrain you want to edit.
+While not in a vehicle, press `CTRL+Y`.
+A notification box should appear in the top right:

 ![4](/images/adding-terrain-object4.png)